jyaunches/jyaunches.github.io/_posts/2018-11-27-rewrite-versus-refactor.md

 ## First: Analyze & Strategize

-We’re talking about the scenario where a business has gradually found the flexibility of their tech stack decreasing and they’ve reach the point of ‘Ok, we’re ready to do something about about this: shift things and make compromises to increase flexibility for business capacity or expansion.’
+We’re talking about the scenario where a business has gradually found the flexibility of their tech stack decreasing and they’ve reached the point of ‘Ok, we’re ready to do something about this: shift things and make compromises to increase flexibility for business capacity or expansion.’

 Understand the picture

 Look at the entire tech stack.
-Where are things slow, why.
+Where are things slow, why?
 What are the critical areas that if improved, would allow for the most exploration of the product?

 Metrics are key and we’ll dig into those later.
 Gather metrics about where time is being spent and talk to engineers about what are the most painful areas of their day-to-day work.